Protein Cheesecake

 • Make a protein frosting to top the cheesecake with.
 Whisk together non-fat Greek yogurt with protein powder and a touch of maple syrup or honey.
 Thin it out with more yogurt as needed.

 • Swap out half the Greek yogurt for equal parts of non-fat cottage cheese.
-Be sure to blend it completely first or else there will be clumps.
+Be sure to blend it thoroughly first, or else there will be clumps.

 • Drizzle peanut or almond butter over the top.